roomkangali/dursgo/README.md

 This machine-readable format is ideal for integration with CI/CD pipelines, vulnerability management systems, or custom security dashboards.

-For more detailed information JSON Report, see the [JSON Report Structure](reports/).
+For more detailed information JSON Report Structure, see the [JSON Report](reports/).

 ## The DursGo Difference: Intelligence Under the Hood